 - Hypothyroidism — Certain endocrine disorders such as hypothyroidism can warrant unwanted effects on the fetus of a canine often leading to aborted fetuses..

 - Environmental Stresses — Stress can wreak havoc on the body especially during pregnancy.
 If any environmental stresses become too unbearable the body can begin to stop functioning at its optimum level and thus, lead to various complications which may lead to fetal resorption.

 - Parasites — This parasite causes an infection called toxoplasmosis.
 These parasites are known to reside in the feces of cats and other times in the roots of contaminated soil or even unwashed fruits and vegetables.

 - E. Coli — Escherichia coli is a very common bacteria found in a canine’s bloodstream that causes the disease known as colibacillosis.
 Other bacterial agents that can cause reabsorption are Streptococcus spp. and Staphylococcus aureus.

-ABKC allergies American Bully american bully xl Athletic Big Ass dog bigmack Big Mack Big Mack Bully BMB bmbr BMBRanch bossy bossys raiden brushcreek Bully caribou lou Champion Dog foundation grandchamp health ick Inka Katana mugleston oklahoma orozco pitbull xxl probulls Production puppies puppy raiden RWK treatment UKC vet XL XL bully xl puppies xxl american bully xxlamericanbullypuppies xxl pitbull xxlpitbullpuppies
+ABKC allergies American Bully american bully puppies american bully xl Athletic Big Ass dog bigmack Big Mack Big Mack Bully BMB bmbr BMBRanch bossy bossys raiden brushcreek Bully caribou lou Champion Dog dogs foundation grandchamp health ick Katana mugleston oklahoma orozco pitbull xxl probulls Production puppies puppy raiden RWK treatment UKC XL XL bully xl puppies xxl american bully xxlamericanbullypuppies xxl pitbull xxlpitbullpuppies